D2O: Dynamic Discriminative Operations for Efficient Generative Inference of Large Language Models

 arXiv Detail & Related papers (2024-07-25T15:29:05Z) - Ada-KV: Optimizing KV Cache Eviction by Adaptive Budget Allocation for Efficient LLM Inference [19.447729423696096]

-Large Language Models have excelled in various fields but encounter challenges in memory and time efficiency.
+Large Language Models have excelled in various domains but face efficiency challenges due to the growing Key-Value (KV) cache.

-Recent efforts try to reduce KV cache size to a given memory budget by evicting vast non-critical cache elements during runtime.
+Recent efforts aim to reduce KV cache size by evicting vast non-critical cache elements during runtime.

 arXiv Detail & Related papers (2024-07-16T09:53:32Z) - CORM: Cache Optimization with Recent Message for Large Language Model Inference [57.109354287786154]